Circumcision: Technique

 For adult medical circumcision, superficial wound healing takes up to a week, and complete healing 4 to 6 months.
 For infants, healing is usually complete within one week.

 Removal of the foreskin

+Different circumcision results based on cut placement and skin tension (left to right): high & loose, high & tight, low & loose, low & tight.

 For infant circumcision, devices such as the Gomco clamp, Plastibell and Mogen clamp are commonly used in the USA.
 These follow the same basic procedure.
 First, the amount of foreskin to be removed is estimated.
 The practitioner opens the foreskin via the preputial orifice to reveal the glans underneath and ensures it is normal before bluntly separating the inner lining of the foreskin (preputial epithelium) from its attachment to the glans.
 The practitioner then places the circumcision device (this sometimes requires a dorsal slit), which remains until blood flow has stopped.
 Finally, the foreskin is amputated.
-For older babies and adults, circumcision is often performed surgically without specialized instruments, and alternatives such as Unicirc or the Shang ring are available.
+For older babies and adults, circumcision is often performed surgically without specialized instruments, and alternatives such as Unicirc, Shang ring or stapler circumcision are available.Depending on the specific surgical technique or anatomical requirements, the frenulum—an elastic band of tissue on the underside of the penis—may be either preserved or excised during the surgery.
+If this tissue is removed concurrently, the adjunctive procedure is known as a penile frenulectomy.